Top Tier Detergent Gasoline: Reception

-Most of the fuel experts and auto mechanics who have publicly commented on Top Tier gasoline recommend it.
-A 2007 USA Today article quoted three critics who say it has little or no benefit, but the same article quoted three endorsers of the new standard.
+A 2007 USA Today article quoted three critics who say Top Tier gasoline has little or no benefit, but the same article quoted three endorsers of the new standard.
 Tom Magliozzi, co-host of NPR's weekly radio show, Car Talk, said that using top tier detergent gasoline is only critical on high-end vehicles.
 For other vehicles, he and another source said that periodic use of a concentrated engine cleaner every 100,000 miles will "often" clean out carbon buildup.
-However, journalist and automotive mechanics instructor Jim Kerr says that with some brands of gasoline, deposits can build up on intake valves in less than 10,000 kilometers (6200 miles).
+However, journalist and automotive mechanics instructor Jim Kerr says that with some brands of gasoline, deposits can build up on intake valves in less than 10000 km.
 And General Motors fuels engineer Andrew Buczynsky says the various engine-cleaning additives available at auto-parts stores should be used with caution.
 He said some work but most do not, and that care must be taken when using these additives because some may contaminate the catalytic converter.
 Also, if too much is used, the additive may cling to valve stems and cause them to hang open.